 B. Transition Planning for Children Within the Massachusetts Early Intervention System

 When a family initiates a transition to another Early Intervention program, the transferring program will send minimally personally identifiable information to the receiving program as soon as possible or within 7 days unless the parent has indicated their refusal to have this information released.
 Minimally personally identifiable information is defined as the child’s name and date of birth, the parent’s name, and the phone number and address of the child’s family.
 Additional information that would help support the transition requires consent from the family.
+The full historical record is visible to the new program in the EI system once the parent has given consent to share as part of the transfer process.

 If a parent declines a referral for ongoing Early Intervention services, family interest in other community resources, supports, and/or opportunities should guide transition planning.